 Yes I can.
 We can start by setting up a phone consultation if you have many questions….or you can just email me Drallen@sdri.net

 2. What you have tried thus far that has either helped or hurt.

 3. Any X-ray, Ultrasound or MRI Reports.
-I do not necessarily need to see the actual images (if I do I will have to charge you to read them).
-There is no additional charge to read and interpret the Report only.
+I do not need the actual images but the official Radiology report will suffice.
+There is no additional charge to read the Report only.
 Take a picture and email it to me.

 4. Any other information you feel might be useful to me.

 A lack of understanding of how PRP works often results in either poor or a lack of management following the PRP injection.
 Without proper management and rehabilitation there is no possible way the PRP is going to work!
 If you don’t understand how it works you have no hope of treating and managing it correctly.
 Some therapists have this warped view that everything is caused by tight muscles or weak muscles and in their run of the mill interventions they often only succeed in hurting the patient more.
 Studies have shown that a minimally supervised home rehabilitation program is more effective than a traditional supervised PT program.